Patrick Henry: Independence and first time as governor (1776–1779)

 Henry did not sit in the Fourth Virginia Convention which met in December 1775, as he was ineligible because of his military commission.
 Once he was again a civilian, the freeholders of Hanover County in April 1776 elected him to the fifth convention, to meet the following month.
 Most delegates were for independence but were divided on how and when to declare it.
 Henry introduced a resolution declaring Virginia independent and urging the Congress to declare all the colonies free.
 When he at last spoke, according to clergyman Edmund Randolph, Henry "appeared in an element for which he was born.
 To cut the knot, which calm prudence was puzzled to untie, was worthy of the magnificence of his genius.
 He entered into no subtlety of reasoning but was roused by the now apparent spirit of the people as a pillar of fire, which notwithstanding the darkness of the prospect would conduct to the promised land."
 The eventual resolution was based in large part on Henry's and passed unanimously on May 15, 1776.
 As well as declaring Virginia independent, the resolution instructed the state's delegates in Congress to press for American independence, which they would, with Lee introducing the motion and Jefferson penning the Declaration.

 The convention then proceeded to consider a constitution for Virginia's government.
 Henry was appointed to a committee under the leadership of Archibald Cary.
 Much of the work fell to the final appointee to the committee, George Mason of Fairfax County, who did not arrive in Williamsburg until May 18, delayed by illness.
 Mason first drafted a Declaration of Rights; it was discussed in the Cary Committee on May 25.
-Mason's draft, more than the final declaration, would be highly influential, used by Jefferson in writing the Declaration of Independence and by writers of many 18th and 19th century state constitutions.
+Mason's draft, more than the final declaration, would be highly influential, used by Jefferson in writing the Declaration of Independence and by writers of many 18th- and 19th-century state constitutions.
 When the draft was debated, Henry, at the request of a young delegate from Orange County, James Madison, produced an amendment changing Mason's call for religious tolerance to one requiring full freedom of religion.
 This was seen as a threat to Virginia's established religion, Anglicanism, and did not pass.
-Madison reworked it and had another delegate introduce it, likely Edmund Randolph, and it passed.
+Madison reworked it and had another delegate introduce it, likely Randolph, and it passed.
 Mason's draft called for a ban on bills of attainder.
 Henry got it removed by telling the delegates that some high offender might be reached by no other means.
 The convention approved the Declaration of Rights on June 12.